7 Things to Consider To Build Scalable Web Applications

 - Deployment Challenges.
 When you have a deployment of multiple services interacting with each other, you will need to implement and test reliable communication mechanisms and orchestration services simultaneously to ensure lower disruptions.
 This is a more DevOps practice, and it’s most useful when a project requires timely results and has multiple contributors.

 - Third-party services (via APIs).
 Probably the most common cause of bottlenecks and operational failures.
-How this APIs work has an impact on your web app scalability.
+How these APIs work has an impact on your web app scalability.

 - Security.
 No web app is 100% secure.
 Ensure to implement certain practices to improve security against potential issues (such as hashing and salting databases where passwords are stored or securing client-server communication).